Australia's role in the Malayan Emergency

 On the morning of 16 June 1948, three British planters were killed by communist insurgents in the state of Perak.

-That night, the British declared a state of emergency in several townships of Perak and Johore, which were expanded the next day to all of the two territories.
+That night, the British declared a state of emergency in several townships of Perak and Johore, which was expanded the next day to all of the two territories.

 On June 18th, a state of emergency was declared for all of Malaya, officially beginning the Malayan Emergency.